osuosl/ganeti_webmgr/docs/source/deployment/intro.rst

 ================

 |gwm| supports various methods of deployment.
 By default Django ships with a
 simple python web server for development purposes.
-If your just trying to get
+If you're just trying to get
 |gwm| up and running, or you simply want to contribute to the project then using
 the :ref:`development-server` is probably your best bet.
 Otherwise check out :ref:`static-files`.
 Once you've gotten your static files figured out, move into